Nephrology Training Pathway

 How competitive is it?

-Nephrology is competitive, but the hard numbers are limited and a precise success rate isn't published.
-The RACP does not publish a national applicant-to-offer ratio for nephrology Advanced Training, and none was located from any body.
-The clearest current trainee data is the ANZSN/ANZDATA 2024 unit survey, which counted advanced-trainee full-time equivalents highest in NSW (about 34.5) and Victoria (about 34), followed by New Zealand (about 19); the PMCV (Victoria/Tasmania) match lists position caps across fifteen accredited health services but no applicant counts, so no ratio can be derived.
-On workforce scale, the Department of Health's nephrology fact sheet (2016 NHWDS data, now dated) recorded about 479 employed nephrologists, about 28% female, an average age of about 49, around 81% in major cities, and only about 28% working in the private sector — the lowest private share of these physician subspecialties, reflecting how much nephrology is delivered through public dialysis and transplant services.
-Trainee numbers were about 110 in 2016.
-A common claim that nephrology is 'less competitive' than cardiology or gastroenterology is anecdote — no published source establishes it, so we don't assert it.
+No national applicant-to-offer ratio is published.
+The clearest current trainee data is the ANZSN/ANZDATA 2024 unit survey: advanced-trainee FTE is highest in NSW (about 34.5) and Victoria (about 34), then New Zealand (about 19.5); the PMCV (Victoria/Tasmania) match lists position caps across fifteen accredited health services but no applicant counts, so no ratio can be derived.
+The 2016 NHWDS factsheet (now dated) recorded about 479 employed nephrologists and about 110 trainees, with only about 28% in the private sector — the lowest private share of these subspecialties, reflecting how much nephrology runs through public dialysis and transplant services.

 Unaccredited time: There's no formal 'unaccredited' tier as in surgery, but nephrology Advanced Training is competitive enough that many do extra unaccredited nephrology/registrar time and research after the Divisional exams to build a competitive CV before a successful application.
 No required or typical number of years is published.